-It is good to activate the kefir during the primary fermentation by repeatedly shaking the jar or stirring the liquid with a wooden spoon.
+It is good to activate the Kefir during the primary fermentation by repeatedly shaking the jar or stirring the liquid with a wooden spoon.
 Although this is not required, it is highly recommended as the result will be a smoother and better-textured Kefir.

 The primary fermentation typically takes from 12 to 24 hours, depending on the room temperature.
 In winter, fermentation may take even longer than 24 hours, whereas less than 12 hours may be enough in the hot summer months.

 The secondary fermentation is usually carried out in a refrigerator and may last another 12 to 24 hours or more.
-The rule of thumb here is that the longer the kefir stays in the fridge for secondary fermentation, the more robust, tastier, fizzier, and sourer it gets.
+The rule of thumb here is that the longer the Kefir stays in the fridge for secondary fermentation, the more robust, tastier, fizzier, and sourer it gets.
 And more probiotics-rich, of course.

-Some people like the smoother and less sour kefir you get after about 12 hours of secondary fermentation.
-Others prefer the more robust and rich taste of a kefir drink, having fermented for several days.
+Some people like the smoother and less sour Kefir you get after about 12 hours of secondary fermentation.
+Others prefer the more robust and rich taste of a Kefir that has been secondary-fermented for several days.

 Kefir to milk ratio

-Variations in this ratio depending on individual tastes and preferences.
-For a relatively fresh and mildly carbonated Kefir with a less intense flavor, the kefir to milk ratio can be increased to 1:15 or even 1:20.
+Variations in this ratio depend on individual tastes and preferences.
+For a relatively fresh and mildly carbonated Kefir with a less intense flavor, the Kefir to milk ratio can be increased to 1:15 or even 1:20.

-There are different opinions, but the prevailing is that rinsing the kefir grains at every milk change is not only unnecessary but could even be harmful.
+There are different opinions, but the prevailing is that rinsing the Kefir grains at every milk change is not only unnecessary but could even be harmful.

-Usually, rinsing the kefir grains every second or third milk change appears to be the best practice.
+Usually, rinsing the Kefir grains every second or third milk change appears to be the less harmful practice.